The Mellon Mays Undergraduate Fellowship

 Mellon Mays Fellows at Duke

-Mellon Mays fellows support and challenge one another at Duke and beyond.
-Our fellows often study together, share leadership in on-campus organizations, and mentor one another.
+Mellon Mays Fellows support and motivate one another at Duke and beyond.
+Our fellows often study together, share leadership in on-campus organizations, mentor one another, and form lasting friendships for the years to come.

 GET TO KNOW THE MELLON MAYS FELLOWS